andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

     width="640px">
 </p>

-And here it is a more complete overview with a hint at the top of the screen telling the user what is going to happen.
+And here it is a more complete overview, with a hint at the top of the screen telling the user what is going to happen.

 <p align="center">
     <img src="resource/video/SailfishOS_CloseApp.gif"